kevinEobrien/gitFlowDrill3/README.md

 Ross- task 2: Added a new HTML file and linked it to the index.

-Kevin- tak 3: Edit five CSS properties.
+Kevin- task 3: Edit five CSS properties.

+Ross- task 3: Added a src directory.

+Kevin- task 4: Remove a file other than index.html.